 It is essential to introduce air into the combustion chamber to achieve complete combustion.
 Without it, the fuel will have limited or incomplete combustion, and the exhaust gases will include some unburnt and partially burnt fuel.
 Assuming we are evaluating a natural gas-fed combustion process, the unburnt fuel components will be carbon monoxide (CO), hydrogen (H2) as well as methane (CH4).

 Combustion efficiency is dependent upon using the right amount of air to consume the fuel.

 The presence of uncombusted or partially burnt fuel is indicative of incomplete combustion, which significantly reduces efficiency.
 Therefore, burning the fuel in excess oxygen ensures that the fuel will achieve complete combustion.

-In the combustion process, all excess air heats in the combustion chamber, and this energy is lost out the exhaust.
+All excess air heats in the combustion chamber in the combustion process, and this energy is lost out of the exhaust.
 For this reason, the next governing factor of combustion control is to minimize the extra oxygen used to reduce the loss of energy from heat going up the stack.

-Stoichiometric combustion is a theoretical position in which the optimal amount of oxygen and fuel mix generates the most heat possible, and maximum combustion efficiency is achieved.
+Stoichiometric combustion is a theoretical position in which the optimal amount of oxygen and fuel mix generates the most heat possible, achieving maximum combustion efficiency.
 There are no unburnt combustibles and no excess air.
 It is something to strive for, though, in reality, it does not exist.
 It is theoretical, and in an actual combustion process, the mixing between the air and fuel does not support the best conversion.